Swaytec/SEBC/challenges/labs/7_feedback_final.md

 How much time do you think you will need to be able to install a cluster by yourself (no help, no mentoring)?
 ```
-i think 1h is enough.
+I think 1h is enough.
 ```

 Thank you and safe travels.